iifl-logo-icon 1

 WHAT IS STOCK SPLIT

 Stock splits are normally done to reduce the market price of the stock and bring it into a more popular range.
-All stock splits and share splits are value-neutral in that they do not impact the value of the company in any way.
-Let us now look at the share split meaning and its implications in greater detail.
+All stock splits and share splits are value-neutral in that they do not impact the company’s value in any way.
+Let us understand this and share a split story with an example.

-Particulars Pre Stock Split Data Post Stock Split Data
+Particulars Pre-Stock Split Data Post Stock Split Data

 Number of shares outstanding 5 crore shares 25 crore shares

-Earnings per share or EPS Rs.11 Rs2.20
+Earnings per share or EPS ₹11 Rs2.20

 Price-earnings ratio or PE ratio 25 times 25 times